 Singer/songwriter Matt Aquiline repatriated to his home town of Pittsburgh after two decades living and performing in Washington, DC.
-To help bring his sound home (and some "home" to his sound), Aquiline enlisted a group of musicians with long and distinguished histories on the Pittsburgh music scene, which now includes Tom Hohn (The Cynics, The Frampton Brothers) on Drums, Ray Vasko (The Frampton Brothers, Fungus) on Bass, Bill Maruca (Sandoz, The Pawnbrokers, Billy Price) on Keys and accordion, Alex Hershey (Bluebird and The Message) on Lead Guitar and the outstanding Vocalist, Heather Catley.
+To help bring his sound home (and some "home" to his sound), Aquiline enlisted a group of musicians with long and distinguished histories on the Pittsburgh music scene ("A Pittsburgh supergroup" according to Scott Mervis of The Pittsburgh Post-Gazette), which now includes Tom Hohn (The Cynics, The Frampton Brothers) on Drums, Ray Vasko (The Frampton Brothers, Fungus) on Bass, Bill Maruca (Sandoz, The Pawnbrokers, Billy Price) on Keys and accordion, Alex Hershey (Bluebird and The Message) on Lead Guitar and the outstanding Vocalist, Heather Catley.
 The band released its first EP "Coming Home" in December 2017.

-The band began a partnership with horn section "The Weapons of Brass Destruction" (Greg Eggert, Roger Casperson, Joe Romeo) with their 2018 holiday release "No Excuse Not To Have a Merry Christmas," which included the b-side "Climate Change Christmas."
+The band began a partnership with horn section "The Weapons of Brass Destruction" (Greg Eggert, Roger Casperson, Joe Romeo, Jake Werkmeister) with their 2018 holiday release "No Excuse Not To Have a Merry Christmas," which included the b-side "Climate Change Christmas."

 The band continued their commentary on climate change with with the release of the single "Snowball Fight on the 4th of July" in July 2019.